BorgNumberOne/Weishaupt_CanApiJson/README.md

 It is therefore very likely that the “Gateway WEM-Modbus” (or a “Gateway WEM-KNX”) first needs/reads the Weishaupt SG1 system table:
 http://wem-sg/sd/systable.csv
-for a suitable Weishaupt CanApiJson block address/register number specification/generation to create functioning JSON telegrams.
+to generate suitable Weishaupt CanApiJson block address/register number specification to create functioning JSON telegrams.

-Here you will find research results regarding the details and structure/function of the communication interface ("JSON") of a Weishaupt system device / control unit ("Systemgerät" - "SG"/"SG1").
+This document contains research results on the structure and functionality of the communication interface ("JSON") of a Weishaupt system device / control unit ("Systemgerät" - "SG"/"SG1").

 **If you have any Weishaupt CanApiJson related news or corrections or any updates, please feel free to improve this documentation.**

-This document makes it easy to directly integrate, read, control, regulate, and modify parameters of Weishaupt devices that use this CanApiJson protocol (gas boiler, heat pump, etc.) in DOS, Windows, AmigaOs, OpenWRT, Node-RED, Home Assistant, FHEM, ioBroker, etc.
+This document makes it easy to integrate, read, control, and modify parameters of Weishaupt devices that use this CanApiJson protocol (gas boiler, heat pump, etc.) in DOS, Windows, AmigaOs, OpenWRT, Node-RED, Home Assistant, FHEM, ioBroker, etc.

 If the JSON function is enabled in the settings of the Weishaupt "Systemgerät" (SG / SG1 - Weishaupt control unit for the gas boiler/heat pump/...) and the Weishaupt "Systemgerät" is connected to the local network via the RJ-45 interface (DHCP server enabled or manually assigned IP address), then this address can be accessed with a browser: